find a good offer banner 2023

 It is quite cheap to eat out, and hotels are available from 30 USD per person. night for a twin room.
 If you can find cheap flights, it can easily be a reasonable trip.

-It only cost $ 9 to get from town to town in fine VIP buses that ran on time along good roads.
-There are also train routes, but it did not fit into our schedule.
-Unfortunately, because I like to travel by train.
-Those I know who have done it in Iran have been positive about it, although it may well take a little longer than by bus.
+It cost only 9 USD to get from city to city in nice VIP buses that ran on time on good roads.
+There are also train routes, but that didn't fit into our schedule.
+Unfortunately, because I like traveling by train.
+Those I know who have done it during their travels to Iran have been positive about it, although it may take a bit longer than by bus.

 So herewith my warmest recommendations for Iran as a travel country.
 Finally, remember to talk to the locals and say yes when they invite you to tea and tours.
 You will not regret it in one of the most hospitable countries I have ever been to.